 -- Professor Lupin (PA12)

-Conjures a Patronus, a silvery phantom shape, usually that of an animal, which is the embodiment of the positive thoughts of the caster.
+The Patronus Charm, expecto patronum, conjures a silvery phantom shape, usually that of an animal, which is the embodiment of the positive thoughts of the caster.
 A Patronus will drive away Dementors.

 References from the canon